Nickmyt/Nickmyt/README.md

 I am a sixth year Informatics Student at the University of Piraeus, my thesis is the bane of my existance.

 - 🔭 I’m currently working on my Thesis
-- 🌱 I’m currently working and figuring stuff out.
+- 🌱 I’m currently working and not tryna quit
-- 📫 How to reach me: nikmyttas2@gmail.com
+- 📫 How to reach me: don't , leave a comment on a repo
 - ⚡ Fun fact: V2hhdCdzIElLRUEncyBmYXZvdXJpdGUgcHJvZ3JhbW1pbmcgbGFuZ3VhZ2U/CgpBc3NlbWJseQ==